gzweigle/deep_learning-feedforward-python/README.md

-# deep_learning-feedforward-python
+# deep_learning_feedforward
-Deep Learning network in Python, Feedforward implementation.
+Deep Learning neural network, Feedforward implementation.

-## Background
+## Purpose

 I chose this learning network as a simple (and fun) target application while learning Python.
-The repository name includes the language name because the intent of it is to get better at Python.
+I'm learning and the network is learning.

 ## Usage

-The code was written and tested with Python 3.6.
+The top level is deep_learning_feedforward.py.
+All setup parameters are located in the Parameters class and initialized in this top level code.

-All parameters are located in the first few lines of deep_learning-feedforward-python.py.
-Here is a description of the simulation parameters:
+Here is a brief description of the parameters:

 ### use_mnist

 If use_mnist == False, the code generates fake training and test data.
-This is useful for quick unit testing.
+This is useful for quick testing.
 Else, it reads MNIST data.
 Default is True.

 MNIST data is not included in the repository.
 Requirements of the MNIST data:
 - Expects MNIST data is in a local directory called mnist_data/